carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 ~~~
 {: .output}

-With the `.summary` file we can have a quick look at the bins that MaxBin produced.
+With the `.summary` file, we can quickly look at the bins that MaxBin produced.

 ~~~
 $ cat MAXBIN/JP4D.summary